i-machine-think/am-i-compositional/src/README.md

 - Compositionality tests that use a trained model and require translating using OpenNMT or Fairseq `translate_lstms2s.sh`, `translate_transformer.sh`, `translate_convs2s.sh`.
 - Scripts that take emitted translations and compute new statistics or visualise results: `accuracy.py`, `consistency.py`, any script named `plot_..._.py`, `accuracy_per_pattern.py`, `significance_testing.py` and `eos_problem.py`.

-Please fill out the following parameters in the train and translate scripts:
+Please fill out the following parameters in the train and translate scripts, that are set to match the paths from this repository by default:
 - `DATA_FOLDER`: path to the pcfgset data.
 - `PROCESSED_DATA_FOLDER`: folder to store the OpenNMT preprocessed data in.
 - `MODEL_FOLDER`: folder to store the models and related files in.

 ## Experiment: Task accuracy (Section 7.1)

-#### 1. Main experiment (Section 7.1)
+#### 1. <span style="color:blue">train</span> -- Main experiment (Section 7.1)

 Dependent on the model used, run `./train_lstms2s.sh pcfg` or `./train_transformer.sh pcfg` from within OpenNMT, or `./train_convs2s.sh pcfg` from within Fairseq.